-deny_access(context, share, access, share_server=None)
+ensure_share(context, share, share_server=None)

 Invoked to sure that share is exported.

 Is called to extend share.

 The supported versions are returned with list, possible values are: [4], [6], or [4, 6]

 Drivers that assert ipv6_implemented = True must override this method.
 If the returned list includes 4, then shares created by this driver must have an IPv4 export location.
 If the list includes 6, then shares created by the driver must have an IPv6 export location.